LEADING WITH PRESENCE

 Scotland (Location to be confirmed)

 What is holding you back as a leader?

 What gets in the way of your effectiveness?

 How are you with uncertainty and not knowing?

-We're inviting you to join us for a one week retreat in the beautiful Scottish Highlands to boost your leadership effectiveness, your capacity to work with the unknown (and the unknowable!), and to lead with confidence and Presence in a constantly changing world.
+I'm inviting you to join me for a one week retreat in the beautiful Scottish Highlands to boost your leadership effectiveness, your capacity to work with the unknown (and the unknowable!), and to lead with confidence and Presence in a constantly changing world.

 What's fascinating is that, what scares us most is not the consequences of a poor decision or an action, it's actually that we don't feel we're capable of dealing with the consequences.
 Think about it.
 If we feel we're capable of dealing with whatever comes up, it frees us up to be bolder in seeking out information, data, perspectives, and in taking decisions and actions.
 Being fully present to ourselves and to the world around us gives us the tools to deal with whatever is.
 It allows us to manage our fears, to integrate strong emotions by recognising them as important data points, to be open and receptive, and to be agile and resilient in the face of tough decisions - in emergencies and in strategic planning.

-The two of us, Christina and Magali, have faced numerous leadership challenges in our professional lives.
-And for many years we have lived the transformative experience of being present to what is and the expanded capacity to create from it.
-And this is what we want to share with you.
+I have faced numerous leadership challenges in my professional life.
+And over the years I have lived the transformative experience of being present to what is and the expanded capacity to create from it.
+And this is what I want to share with you.